zdbrig/SQOIN-API/readme.md

 1. **Check Server Status**
    - If **online**, pass `payload` to LLM-based translator (if needed), then call the real server.
-   - If **offline**, skip calling the server and generate a predicted response.
+   - If **offline** or **in dummy mode**, skip calling the server and generate a predicted or synthetic response.

 2. **LLM-based Transformation**
    - If code bridging is not pre-generated, the system may call the LLM with a prompt that includes:
      - **Consumer schema** (or a pointer to it).
      - **Server schema** (or a pointer).
      - **Consumer request**.
-   - The LLM returns a valid server request format.
+   - The LLM returns a valid server request format (except in dummy mode, where it might skip the translation if no server schema is available).
-   - Upon receiving the server’s (or predicted) response, the LLM transforms it back.
+   - Upon receiving the server’s (or predicted/synthetic) response, the LLM transforms it back into the consumer’s expected schema.

 3. **Logging**
-   - Store the (consumer → server) request and (server → consumer) response in the knowledge base.
+   - Store the (consumer → server) request and (server → consumer) response in the knowledge base, including dummy-mode or offline-mode indicators.

 ### 3.2 `/server-status`